 Drumroll, please… In position one, we have the University of St Andrews.
 One of the oldest universities in the world, St Andrews boasts high-quality teaching, a diverse student population and flexible degree options.
 It’s a great university for international students with over 140 countries represented in the student body.
 Despite offering a broad range of subjects, this Scottish university excels in Theology, Divinity and Religious studies.

 So, there you have it.
 Those are the best non-Russell group universities in the UK.
-Do you study at any of these universities and if so, how are you finding it?
-Share your thoughts in the comments.
-Additionally, be sure to check out our list of the most popular degrees in 2022 if you arent’ quite sure what to study at university.
+Be sure to check out our list of the most popular degrees too if you aren’t’ quite sure what to study at university.